Qiu Huizuo: Cultural Revolution

 When the Cultural Revolution began in 1966, Qiu was labelled a counter-revolutionary element and targeted by the rebels in the GLD.
 He was subject to physical abuse and torture, fainting many times.
 Qiu appealed directly to Lin Biao for help, who arranged his dramatic rescue.
 In the early hours of 25 January 1967, Lin's men took him from the GLD compound and moved him to a safe location in the Western Hills.
 Qiu called the day his "rebirth".

 After Qiu's release, marshals Liu Bocheng, Nie Rongzhen and Ye Jianying visited Qiu as he was undergoing treatment.
 The senseless mistreatment of Qiu was one of a series of events that pushed marshals Nie and Ye to voice their displeasure with the Cultural Revolution during the February Countercurrent, the last serious phase of dissent in the senior ranks of the party during the movement.
 Zhou Enlai himself asked Qiu to be restored in his leadership position in the GLD.
 On Qiu, Zhou commented, "the logistics department is like a smaller State Council, comrade Qiu has helped me with many things."

 In May 1967, Lin Biao appointed Qiu, together with Li Zuopeng and Wu Faxian, leaders of the "proletarian revolutionaries of the armed forces."
 In return, Qiu helped to persecute Lin's enemies and consolidate Lin's power in the PLA.
 He authorized the torture of 462 people in the GLD, eight of whom died as a result, including lieutenant generals Fu Lianzhang and Tang Ping.
 He also attacked General Xiao Hua, director of the PLA General Political Department (GPD), and wreaked havoc in the GPD.

-At the 9th National Congress of the Communist Party of China in 1969, Qiu and many other PLA generals emerged as the main beneficiaries of the Cultural Revolution after the destruction of the old guard.
-Qiu was elevated to the CPC Central Committee as well as the Politburo.
+At the 9th National Congress of the Chinese Communist Party in 1969, Qiu and many other PLA generals emerged as the main beneficiaries of the Cultural Revolution after the destruction of the old guard.
+Qiu was elevated to the Central Committee of the Chinese Communist Party as well as the Politburo.
 Qiu's political fortunes, however, were short-lived.
 When Lin Biao fled the country in September 1971 in an event still shrouded in mystery, Qiu was implicated by association.
 He was relieved of his duties on September 24, 1971, then sent to confinement in a military base in Shunyi while the authorities sorted out the consequences of the incident.
 Qiu was then expelled from the party in 1973.